MaastrichtU-IDS/dsri-documentation/docs/deploy-spark.md

 A [Apache Spark](https://spark.apache.org/) cluster can be deployed using a template in the [DSRI catalog](https://app.dsri.unimaas.nl:8443/console/catalog).

+> You need to have access to a Persistent Volume Claim static storage in your project.

+The following services are deployed:

+* a JupyterLab all-spark-notebook with `root` permissions from [vemonet/jupyterlab-spark 📖](https://github.com/vemonet/jupyterlab-spark)

+* a configurable Spark cluster from [CSCfi/spark-openshift 🗄️](https://github.com/CSCfi/spark-openshift)

-Feel free to [contact us](/dsri-documentation/help) to help you create the template in your project.
+> Feel free to [contact us](/dsri-documentation/help) to help you add the Apache Spark template in your project.

 ## Create the template

+> You will need to have [the oc command line tool installed](/dsri-documentation/docs/openshift-install) to create the template.

 Clone the [vemonet/spark-openshift](https://github.com/vemonet/spark-openshift) repository: